TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 - 1.5x system RAM
 - 1.5x expected maximum RAM utilization

 How do you know which?
 Experience mostly.
 If your computer has 8gb ram, then 12gb is probably safe.
-But if you have 32gb of RAM 48gb is probably overkill, unless you are a power user.
+But if you have 32gb of RAM, then 48gb is probably overkill, unless you are a power user.

 ### Phase 2 - Install Primary OS
 **-- assumes: Kubuntu LTS xx.04**